-Art can improve quality of life and well-being by becoming a stimulating and enjoyable experience, as it can allow persons with AD (Alzheimer’s Disease) to preserve their sense of self and personal identity, to reduce the various stresses that are associated with symptoms of dementia like memory loss, co-ordination and challenges around communicating.
+Art can improve quality of life and well-being by becoming a stimulating and enjoyable experience, as it can allow persons with dementia to preserve their sense of self and personal identity, to reduce the various stresses that are associated with symptoms of dementia like memory loss, co-ordination and challenges around communicating.
 Findings suggest that creative art therapy is effective for treatment of behavioral and emotional challenges of the disease.

 Non medical approach